RyanCavanaugh/dts-dom/README.md

 # Semver Policy

 The major version will be bumped if:
- * The *semantics* of emitted code changes, even if the prior emit was categorically wrong
+ * The *semantics* of emitted code changes, *unless* the prior emit was *clearly* a bug (e.g. members being simply skipped or printed with incorrect semantics)
  * The API surface changes in a way that could break the runtime behavior of extant working code

 The major version will *not* be bumped if: